Code-Institute-Submissions/planties/README.md

 - Depending on the function that the User or the Admin perform, a message will appear on the top left corner of the screen.
 - A pop up windown will appear in case the Admin decides to remove something, to avoid removing things by accident.
 - After checking out, user get an email with their order details.
+- If a user writes "/add", "edit" or "delete" in the end of the link, a pop up message will appear stating that only the super user is allowed to access that page.

 ## Features Left to Implement